I. Faces in the Crowd

 Acknowledging faith is not fact recognizes that the core tenets of religious doctrine, as with any supernatural speculation, are unproven and unprovable.
 It does not claim that any religion is false, for we can no more prove that God does not exist than we can that God does exist.

 Recognizing faith is not fact does not diminish an individual’s religious freedom, it preserves it by ensuring that no religion or supernatural claim can be used to dehumanize and oppress others.
-Agnostic is how I would describe myself when it comes to religious belief, which in simple terms means I don’t know, I can’t say with any certainty.
+The word agnostic is how I would describe myself when it comes to supernatural speculation, which in simple terms means I don’t know, I can’t say with any certainty.
 It doesn’t stop me from speculating, but it does stop me from making false claims and weaponizing those claims to oppress others.

 It is in our nature, after all, to be curious about the origins and meaning of life, the finality of death, and the great mysteries of the universe.
 Our quest for answers gives us some of our most inspiring discoveries.
 It is also in our nature to want answers and certainty, especially in regard to those great mysteries.